huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_subnet_ids.md

 ## Example Usage

-The following example shows outputing all cidr blocks for every subnet id in a vpc.
+The following example shows outputting all cidr blocks for every subnet id in a vpc.

 ```hcl
 data "huaweicloud_vpc_subnet_ids" "subnet_ids" {